useblocks/pfLoginTracker/README.md

 # pfSense Authentication Monitoring System

-A lightweight system for monitoring authentication events on pfSense firewalls with email and Gotify notifications, including SSH connections and SSHGuard blocking events.
+A lightweight system for monitoring authentication events on pfSense firewalls with email notifications, including SSH connections and SSHGuard blocking events.

 ## Overview